 9. Act as a guide, rather than as an instructor

 - Online facilitators work to make sure learners are actively learning the subject matter as well as using critical thinking to apply it within their own lives.

 10. Ask for feedback and make changes accordingly

-- Be open to constructive feedback from learners, and use feedback to improve your methods of instruction and the course materials.
+- Be open to constructive feedback from learners, and use feedback to improve your methods of online instruction and the course materials.